microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/Automatic_Tuning_Options.png" alt="Automatic_Tuning_Options"/>

 Automatic Tuning options can be set at the Database Server or database level.
-You can read more about how to enable Automatic Tuning at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automatic-tuning.
+You can read more about how to enable Automatic Tuning in the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automatic-tuning).
 If you would have enabled Automatic Tuning in this scenario, the index would have been automatically created.

 You can also view automatic tuning options through the DMV **sys.database_automatic_tuning_options**.